mustafakaba/mustafakaba.github.io/_pages/publications.md

 * <span style="color:Black"> Class Voting and Economic Policy Preferences: a predictive modelling approach </span>

 	<font size="2.5"> It is widely assumed that class divisions in economic preferences have become increasingly blurred over time due to higher living standards.
-Nevertheless, the previous literature lacks a systematic method to quantify the extent of this blurring of class divisions --if it exists at all-- and to track its evolution over time and across space.
+Nevertheless, the previous literature lacks a systematic method to quantify the extent of this blurring of class divisions -if it exists at all- and to track its evolution over time and across space.
 To this end, using predictive modeling, I first develop a new measure of class distinctiveness in economic preferences.
 I then estimate this new measure in 18 European countries for three points in time.
 After validating the newly developed measure, I test whether the class distinctiveness in economic preferences can explain the variation in the strength of class-based voting. </font>

 	[Working Paper](/files/Class_voting.pdf){: .btn--research}{:target="_blank"}